PracHub

 Scenario

-You are an IC-level data scientist working on fast-paced initiatives with cross-functional partners at a large tech company.
-You will be evaluated on clarity, execution focus, and data-driven decision-making.
+You are an IC-level data scientist (IC5-or-below) working on fast-paced, cross-functional initiatives at a large tech company.
+The interview emphasizes individual-contributor execution over managerial scope.

 1. Describe a time you had a conflict with a teammate and how you resolved it.

-2. Give an example of when you chose to push back versus pivot on a project.
+2. Give an example of when you chose to push back versus pivot on a project (or analytical approach).
 What factors drove your choice?

 3. How have you convinced skeptical stakeholders or senior colleagues to adopt your recommendation?